“I stay on the front side of the wave. My clients appreciate that.”

 Douglas P. Matthews

 Beginning his career at Lemle Kelleher, Doug went on to be a founding partner of Frilot, LLC.
-In April 2008, Doug became a member of King, Krebs, & Jurgens.
-He’s a graduate of Loyola Law School and is “AV” rated by Martindale Hubbell.
+In April 2008, Doug became a member of King, Krebs & Jurgens.
+He’s a graduate of Loyola Law School and is “AV” peer-review rated by Martindale Hubbell.

 - Successfully obtained a decision from Administrative Law Judge Larry Price denying an employee’s claim against his employer for benefits under the Longshore and Harbor Workers’ Compensation Act.
 The employee was involved in an incident on his employer’s dock where he was said to have been thrown six to eight feet by water escaping from a ruptured pump seal.
 The employee eventually had surgery on his right knee, which he claimed was injured in this incident.
 The Judge, however, denied the employee’s claim based upon a showing of the employee’s significant misstatements to his treating physicians of prior medical history including the omission of prior chronic pain and swelling in his right knee.
 (2013)

-- Andrepont v.
-Murphy, Successful in winning US.
-5th Circuit Court appeal, circumscribing claimant's ability to force an employer to pay attorney's fees
+- Successful in winning U.S. 5th Circuit Court appeal in Andrepont v.
+Murphy, circumscribing claimant's ability to force an employer to pay attorney's fees

 - Worked with major developer and producer of genetically modified organisms to resolve licensing issue.
 Guided enforcement of licensing agreement and stewardship of their patents